Opioid Treatment Centers Explained

 At Relevance Behavioral Health, our addiction treatment staff understands the difficulties and challenges often experienced as you begin to detox from alcohol addiction.
 Our caring and compassionate staff will work with you to design a unique alcohol addiction treatment plan that addresses your physical, psychological, and spiritual needs.
 Using a combination of traditional and alternative treatment models, our addiction treatment plans are designed to provide the most holistic experience possible.
 In our Freehold, New Jersey intensive outpatient addiction rehab, we are ready to help you begin your sobriety journey.
 The first step towards a life free of alcohol is choosing to seek addiction treatment.
 The next step is to reach out to the admissions team at Relevance Behavioral Health to learn more about how our intensive outpatient rehab in Freehold, New Jersey, can help you.

-Medication-assisted treatment or MAT combines the well-studied behavioral therapy benefits with medications to treat substance use disorders and addiction.
+Medication Assisted Treatment for addiction or MAT combines the well-studied behavioral therapy benefits with medications to treat substance use disorders and addiction.
 Choosing a medication-assisted therapy program means that your treatment for opioid, alcohol, or other addictions may include medications (approved by the Federal Food and Drug Administration for use in addiction treatment) along with evidence-based counseling and behavioral therapies.
 The goal of these programs is to provide a holistic or “whole patient” approach to addiction treatment

 What Is Addiction?